sylt/capsule/README.md

 # Installing in systemd

 1. Copy `capsule.service` file to `/lib/systemd/system/`.
+2. Copy `capsule` binary to `/usr/sbin/capsule`.
-2. Try and start to see if it work: `sudo systemctl start capsule`.
+3. Try and start to see if it work: `sudo systemctl start capsule`.
-3. Then, enable it by default: `sudo systemctl enable capsule`.
+4. Then, enable it by default: `sudo systemctl enable capsule`.
-4. Done.
+5. Done.
 At next start-up, capsule will start automatically.

+# Killswitch

+Although CAPSULE has been tested, it should still be considered unstable software at the moment.
+In case the keyboard starts behave weird in such a way that nothing seems to work, it's possible to quit CAPSULE by holding down both left and right control at the same time.

 # Missing functionality